 For Event Check-in stands, the stand should be able to flip to face attendees or check-in staff on opposite sides of the check-in desk.
 It should also collapse easily for storage and shipment.
 A tried and true model is the AboveTEK TS-158S.

 Each printer must be connected to a router with a CAT6 ethernet cable.
-We recommend a 20 foot/6 meter run for each printer plus a spare in case of accidents.
-You may need longer runs, depending on the setup at certain venues.
+We recommend a 20-foot/6-meter run for each printer, plus a spare in case of accidental damage.
+You may need longer cables, depending on the setup at certain venues.

-Your iPads, printers, and routers all come with power cables, and you may need to buy power strips and extension cords for your kit in case the venue doesn't supply these.
-You may also want to buy longer iPad power cables
+New and rented iPads, iPhones, printers, and routers all come with power cables.
+However, you may need to buy power strips and extension cords if the venue doesn't supply these.
+You may also need to buy longer power cables.

 We generally recommend tear-resistant 4x3 or 4x6 double-sided badges.
-These badges are durable, don't require badge holders, don't require printer ribbon, and are the easiest to print.
+These badges are durable, don't require badge holders or printer ribbon, and are the easiest to print.

-Download and print the PDF instruction sheet at the end of this article and give it to check-in staff as a resource.
+Download and print the PDF instruction sheet at the end of this article and give it to Event Check-in staff as a resource.
 It includes iPad, Onsite app, router, and printer setup steps, plus helpful QR codes linking to more resources.
-If you're a rental customer, only use the sheet included in your kit shipment.

 Now you know how to buy equipment for Webex Events Onsite!
 When you've bought everything and are ready to set up, follow our Onsite Setup Guide for complete iPad, router, and printer setup steps.